-In 2001, the FDA cleared the AtriCure bipolar ablation system for the ablation and coagulation of soft tissues during certain non-cardiac-related surgical procedures, but our system has not been cleared or approved in the United States for the ablation of cardiac tissue or for the treatment of AF.
-In addition, in July 2005 we received FDA clearance for our single-use disposable Isolator bipolar pen for cardiac tissue ablation.
-As such, we may promote this device to doctors and provide education and training on the use of our pen device for that use.
-We do not believe that our AtriCure bipolar ablation system is currently being used for its FDA-cleared indications and, accordingly, substantially all of our revenue is currently generated through the non-FDA-approved, or off-label, use of our system for the treatment of AF.
+Our bipolar ablation systems for open and minimally invasive procedures have been cleared by the FDA for the ablation and coagulation of soft tissues during certain non-cardiac-related surgical procedures, but neither of these systems has been cleared or approved in the United States for the ablation of cardiac tissue.
+We have received FDA clearance for our Pen system for cardiac tissue ablation and for temporary pacing, sensing, stimulating, and recording during the evaluation of cardiac arrhythmias.
+As such, we may promote our Pen system to doctors and provide education and training on the use of this system for those uses.
+However, other than the Pen's use for temporary pacing, sensing, stimulating, and recording during the evaluation of cardiac arrhythmias, we do not believe that any of our AtriCure bipolar ablation systems are currently being used for their FDA-cleared indications and, accordingly, substantially all of our revenue is currently generated through the non-FDA-approved, or off-label, use of our systems for the treatment of AF.
+None of our bipolar ablation systems have been approved by the FDA for the treatment of AF.
 While the FDA does not prevent doctors from using a product on an off-label basis, we cannot legally market a product for an off-label use.
-Because the AtriCure bipolar ablation system is currently our only significant product, the sustainability of our current operations, as well as our future viability, is dependent upon the continuation of sales of our system.
-We believe that minimally invasive sole-therapy treatment for AF represents the largest growth opportunity for us.
+Because the AtriCure bipolar ablation systems are currently our only significant products, the sustainability of our current operations, as well as our future viability, is dependent upon the continuation of sales of our systems.
+We believe that sole-therapy minimally invasive treatment for AF represents the largest growth opportunity for us.
 If this market fails to develop, or the AtriCure bipolar ablation system is not widely adopted for use in this market, we may not achieve greater revenue or become profitable.
 In order to establish the minimally invasive sole-therapy AF treatment market, the current referral practices of physicians must change.

-After conducting necessary clinical trials, we intend to seek FDA approval as early as 2009 for the use of our system to treat AF, which we view as our market opportunity.
-If lack of FDA clearance or approval of our system for the treatment of AF were to prevent sales of our system, not only would we no longer receive revenue from the sale of our system, but we also would require significant financing to conduct clinical trials and to sustain our operations until such time as sales could resume.
-We cannot assure you that we can obtain these FDA approvals, that we would have, or could raise, sufficient financial resources to sustain our operations pending FDA approval, or that, if and when the required approvals are obtained, there will be a market for the AtriCure bipolar ablation system.
+After conducting necessary clinical trials, we intend to seek FDA approval as early as 2010 for the use of one or more of our systems to treat AF, which we view as our market opportunity.
+If lack of FDA clearance or approval of our systems for the treatment of AF were to prevent sales of our systems, not only would we no longer receive revenue from the sale of our systems, but we also would require significant financing to conduct clinical trials and to sustain our operations until such time as sales could resume.
+We cannot assure you that we can obtain these FDA approvals, that we would have, or could raise, sufficient financial resources to sustain our operations pending FDA approval, or that, if and when the required approvals are obtained, there will be a market for any of our bipolar ablation systems.
+In July of this year, the FDA conducted an inspection of the conduct of our clinical studies and a quality inspection of the manufacture of our products.
+The FDA informed us that it was inspecting us "for cause," based on articles that had appeared in The Wall Street Journal during December 2005 and February 2006.
+At the close of these inspections, the FDA advised us that it would not be issuing us a Form 483 and would not be issuing any formal inspectional observations.
+We expect to receive a written report from the FDA, which we believe will include recommendations for continuous improvements.